stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #5 - start with the leadership team

-With the leadership team now aligned on the strategy tree, the next step is to agree OKRs for the first period.
+With the leadership team now aligned on the strategy tree and thriving together in _one digital workspace_, the next step is to agree OKRs for the first period.

 Most organizations opt for a quarterly OKR cycle, however early-stage companies may prefer monthly.